Chart Color Schemes

 Embleton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Embleton's cultural diversity is notable, with 31.4% of residents speaking a language other than English at home and 40.5% born overseas.
-Christianity is the predominant religion in Embleton, comprising 41.5% of the population.
-Notably, Buddhism is overrepresented in Embleton at 5.7%, compared to 2.7% across Greater Perth.
+The suburb of Embleton displays a high degree of cultural diversity, with 31.4% of its residents speaking a language other than English at home and 40.5% born overseas.
+Christianity is the main religion, practiced by 41.5% of residents in the suburb of Embleton.
+The most notable religious overrepresentation is in Buddhism, which accounts for 5.7% of the population, compared to 2.7% across Greater Perth.

 Frequently Asked Questions - Diversity